sr-dash/sunpy-tutorial/doc/source/index.rst

 For installing the setup run
 ``>> ./Anaconda3-2019.10-Linux-x86_64.sh``.

 You don't require administrative permissions for intalling this.
-During installation please choose a working directory of your choice.
+During installation please choose a working directory of your choice (where you have read/write permission, e.g. ~/anaconda3).

 Once you are done with this step, run the following commands.